PuzzleMoE: Efficient Compression of Large Mixture-of-Experts Models via Sparse Expert Merging and Bit-packed inference: Appendix

 \subsection{Detailed Results of PuzzleMoE with Different Seeds}

 The detailed accuracy results of PuzzleMoE with different random seeds on Mixtral-8x7B, Deepseek-MoE, Qwen1.5-MoE, and Qwen3-MoE are shown in Table \ref{tab:mixtral_seed}, \ref{tab:deepseek_seed}, \ref{tab:qwen1.5_seed}, \ref{tab:qwen3_seed}.
-Different seeds don't lead to a significant difference in accuracy performance, indicating the robustness of our method to different expert grouping choices.
+Different seeds don't lead to a significant difference in accuracy performance for both 25\% sparsity and 50\% sparsity, indicating the robustness of \name to different expert grouping choices.